Manned Space Flight Network: Orbital versus deep space tracking

 Tracking vehicles in low Earth orbits (LEO) is quite different from tracking deep space missions.
 Deep space missions are visible for long periods of time from a large portion of the Earth's surface, and so require few stations (the DSN uses only three, As of 20 February 2010).
 These few stations, however, require the use of huge antennas and ultra-sensitive receivers to cope with the very distant, weak signals.
 Low Earth orbit missions, on the other hand, are only visible from a small fraction of the Earth's surface at a time, and the satellites move overhead quickly, which requires a large number of tracking stations, spread all over the world.
 The antennas required for LEO tracking and communication are not required to be as large as those used for deep space, but they must be able to track quickly.

 These differing requirements led NASA to build a number of independent tracking networks, each optimized for its own mission.
 Prior to the mid-1980s, when the Tracking and Data Relay Satellite System (TDRSS) satellites became operational, NASA used several networks of ground-based antennas to track and communicate with Earth orbiting spacecraft.
 For the Mercury, Gemini, and Apollo missions, these were the primary means of communication, with the Deep Space Network (DSN) being assigned a supporting/backup role.

 Mercury MSFN stations

-The Manned Space Flight Network (MSFN) stations during Gordon Cooper's 1963 Mercury flight were: